 By providing liquidity to various financial institutions at various maturities, the CNB seeks to facilitate balance-sheet liquidity management according to institutions’ specific needs.
 In doing so, the CNB indirectly supports the smooth transmission of liquidity across the Czech financial system.
 In periods of market stress, various liquidity shortages and disruptions to liquidity flows may occur on financial markets due to a lack of information and a high degree of uncertainty.
 This leads to growth in counterparty risk.
 In such a situation, it could become more difficult not just for banks, but also for non-bank financial institutions to access liquidity through standard financial market operations.
 This would make it harder for them to conduct their asset operations.

 Until May 2020, access to two-week repo operations for credit institutions was limited to domestic credit institutions that had entered into a Master Agreement on trading on the financial market with the CNB.
-This will continue to apply for two-week repo operations and for the new three-week ones.
 From May 2020, the CNB has prepared new liquidity-providing repo operations for non-bank financial institutions, which can be used by insurance companies, pension management companies and management companies.

-Credit institutions can borrow for two weeks or three months.
+Credit institutions can borrow for two weeks.
 Eligible non-bank institutions can borrow for two weeks.
 Institutions can borrow against eligible collateral repeatedly and in unlimited amounts.

 The minimum accepted bid is CZK 10 million for credit institutions and CZK 100 million for non-bank institutions.